 3. Always Check the Weather

 Make sure that you check the forecast before putting the finishing touches on your trip preparations.
-You do not want to be the person who was stuck under the pouring rain for the entire weekend, where instead of having a good time, you regret planning an overnight camping trip in the first place.
+You do not want to be the person who gets stuck under the pouring rain for the entire weekend, where instead of having a good time, you regret planning an overnight camping trip in the first place.

 4. No Such Thing as Enough Water